grantwinney/blog/content/posts/csharp-compare-two-objects-for-equality/index.md

 Comparing numbers, strings, `DateTime`, and other out-of-the-box .NET types are the most typical examples, but what if we want to use our own type in a comparison?

-> The code in this article is available on <a href="https://github.com/grantwinney/CSharpDotNetExamples/tree/master/GeneralConcepts/CompareObjectsForEquality">GitHub</a>, if you'd like to use it or just follow along.

 ## Default Equality Comparison

 Before we dig into that, let's consider how testing for equality works by default, without us having to do anything extra.